-Our next most advanced hemophilia program, a next-generation engineered coagulation Factor IX, CB 2679d/ISU 304, has completed enrollment of the originally planned five cohorts of a Phase 1/2 subcutaneous dosing trial in South Korea, that evaluated the safety and efficacy of CB 2679d/ISU 304 in individuals with severe hemophilia B, sponsored by our collaborator, ISU Abxis.
-The objective of this study was to demonstrate the feasibility of increasing Factor IX activity trough levels from ~1% (severe hemophilia) to >12% (mild hemophilia with a reduced chance of spontaneous joint bleeds) with six daily subcutaneous injections.
-CB 2679d/ISU 304 has been granted orphan drug designation by the FDA and orphan medicinal product designation by the Committee for Orphan Medicinal Products ("COMP") of the European Commission ("EC").
+Our next most advanced hemophilia program, a next-generation engineered coagulation Factor IX, Dalcinonacog alfa ("DalcA") (formerly CB 2679d/ISU304), has completed enrollment of the originally planned five cohorts of a Phase 1/2 subcutaneous dosing trial in South Korea, that evaluated the safety and efficacy of DalcA in individuals with severe hemophilia B, sponsored by our collaborator, ISU Abxis.
+The objective of this study was to demonstrate the feasibility of increasing Factor IX activity trough levels from ~1% (severe hemophilia) to >12% (mild hemophilia with a reduced chance of spontaneous joint bleeds) with daily subcutaneous injections.
+DalcA has been granted orphan drug designation by the FDA and orphan medicinal product designation by the Committee for Orphan Medicinal Products ("COMP") of the European Commission ("EC").
 ISU Abxis initiated this trial in June 2017 and top line data was presented on February 9, 2018.
-Data from Cohorts 1 through 3 (three subjects in each cohort) showed that a single subcutaneous dose of either 75 or 150 IU/kg three days after a single intravenous dose of 75 IU/kg significantly increased the half-life of CB 2679d/ISU 304 to 98.7 hours, equivalent to the half-life of extended-half-life intravenous agents.
-Cohort 4 was omitted as we observed sufficient activity of CB 2679d/ISU 304 in cohorts 2 and 3.
+Data from Cohorts 1 through 3 (three subjects in each cohort) showed that a single subcutaneous dose of either 70 or 140 IU/kg three days after a single intravenous dose of 70 IU/kg significantly increased the half-life of DalcA to 98.7 hours, equivalent to the half-life of extended-half-life intravenous agents.
+Cohort 4 was omitted as we observed sufficient activity of DalcA in cohorts 2 and 3.

-In cohort 5, five subjects were dosed daily for six days with a subcutaneous dose of 140 IU/kg without a preceding intravenous dose.
-We observed increased Factor IX activity levels in all five subjects from very low levels after washout of prior therapy to a median Factor IX activity level of 16% (range 11.5-18%), that is well into the mild hemophilia range (5-40%) and is higher than a level required to prevent spontaneous hemarthrosis >12%.
-The observed increase in Factor IX activity levels after the daily dosing was linear, indicating that continued subcutaneous dosing may achieve high-mild hemophilia Factor IX clotting activity.
+In cohort 5, five subjects were dosed daily for six days with a subcutaneous dose of 140 IU/kg without an intravenous loading dose.
+We observed increased Factor IX activity levels in all five subjects from very low levels after washout of prior therapy to a median Factor IX activity level of 16% (range 11.5-18%), that is well into the mild hemophilia range (5-40%) and is higher than a level required to prevent spontaneous hemarthrosis, which is greater than 12%.
+According to the World Federation of Hemophilia, patients with Factor IX levels between 5% and 40% are considered to have mild hemophilia.
+The observed increase in Factor IX activity levels after daily dosing in cohort 5 was linear, indicating that continued subcutaneous dosing may achieve high-mild hemophilia Factor IX clotting activity.

-Terminal subcutaneous half-life was 63.2 hours (interquartile range 60.2-64 hours) with the result that activity levels were still 4-6.4%, 5 days after the last dose.
-No inhibitors to CB 2679d/ISU 304 or Factor IX were detected to date.
+Terminal subcutaneous half-life was 63.2 hours for subjects in cohort 5 (interquartile range 60.2-64 hours) with the result that activity levels were still 4-6.4%, 5 days after the last dose.
+During the originally planned cohorts no inhibitors to DalcA or Factor IX had been detected.
 One subject had moderate adverse events of pain, erythema and redness after the first 2 injections and mild rating after subsequent injections.
 Other subjects in cohort 5 reported some of these adverse events, mainly with initial injections.
 Two subjects had bruising after injection when Factor IX activity levels were low that did not occur with subsequent injections as Factor IX activity levels rose.

-In April 2018, the Korean Ministry of Food and Drug Safety ("MFDS") approved the addition of a sixth cohort to the Phase 1/2 trial of CB 2679d/ISU 304 in individuals with severe hemophilia B following positive data from the multi-dose Cohort 5.
-Each individual will receive a single intravenous loading dose of 75 IU/kg, followed by nine daily subcutaneous doses of 150 IU/kg CB 2679d/ISU 304.
-The loading dose will be administered 30 minutes before the first subcutaneous dose.
+In April 2018, the Korean Ministry of Food and Drug Safety ("MFDS") approved the addition of a sixth cohort to the Phase 1/2 trial of DalcA in individuals with severe hemophilia B following positive data from the multi-dose cohort 5.
+Each individual received a single intravenous loading dose of 70 IU/kg, followed by nine daily subcutaneous doses of 140 IU/kg DalcA.
+The loading dose was administered 30 minutes before the first subcutaneous dose.
 The study is being conducted in South Korea in coordination with the Company's collaborator ISU Abxis.